State of HMDA in 2024

-- CFPB’s rule on private vs. public data
+- Private vs. public data

 - Details of the coverage rules – who collects and submits information, and when

-- What types of loans are reportable
+- Types of applications that are reportable

-- The dwelling-secured loan standard – what does this impact?
+- The dwelling-secured loan standard

-- Changes in the commercial loan area
+- Effects in the commercial loan area

 - How to handle HELOCs